 “The timeless style is what first got me into sneaker collecting around 10 years ago and at one point I owned over 120 pairs, a good handful of which were Chucks.
 Bought in a classic black colorway, they can be matched up with anything from a pair of jeans to shorts.”

 The Buyer: Luke Mountain

-“Launched in 2004, Common Projects’ Achilles Low epitomises this new laid-back style and paved the way for simple sneakers as we know them to infiltrate every aspect of the male wardrobe, even tailoring.
-With their quality construction and wearable, minimalistic design, it’s easy to see why they are recognised as future classics.”
+“Launched in 2004, Common Projects’ Achilles Low epitomizes this new laid-back style and paved the way for simple sneakers as we know them to infiltrate every aspect of the male wardrobe, even tailoring.
+With their quality construction and wearable, minimalistic design, it’s easy to see why they are recognized as future classics.”

 Nike Air Max 1 Jewel, 2017